Dooring Injuries in San Francisco Can be Serious

 Personal Injury Statutes of Limitation Are Strict – Call Us Today Before It’s Too Late

 The California states of limitations on personal injury claims is generally 2 years, but the longer you wait the harder it is to pursue compensation.
 Some cases have a six-month time limit, when a governmental entity is involved.
 Right now we are litigating a dooring case caused by a City employee on the job.
 Fortunately, the client called us right away.
-Call us today at 415-982-2100 to schedule a personal meeting in our San Francisco office with our legal team.
-Or if you prefer, send us a confidential message through our web site.
+Call us today at 415-541-0300 to schedule a personal meeting in our San Francisco office or 510-603-4988 to speak with our legal team in Oakland.
+Or if you prefer, send us a confidential message here.